BUY STUFF AND SUPPORT AMP!

 All ages.
 Beer and wine is available with valid ID.

-There will be limited seating and a lot of dance space.
 Seating is first come, first claimed.
+There are 700 seats and lots of room to dance.
 There is no reserved or guaranteed seating.

 Los Lobos [website | Amazon.com] were already East L.A. neighborhood legends, Sunset Strip regulars and a Grammy Award winning band (Best Mexican-American/Tejano Music Performance) by the time they recorded their major label debut How Will The Wolf Survive? in 1984.